StefanEJonsson/osiris/README.md

 z = z + x4
 ```

 Changing a variable referring to a pin does not change the underlying pin.
-Instead a new pin is constructed as a result of the operation and stored in same variable.
-The old pin will still exist in the background and the new pin will have a reference to the old pin so that changing any of the variables x1 through x4 will have the desired effect on z and so that the backpropagation algorithm will work as it should.
+Instead a new pin is constructed as a result of the operation.
+Even though the variable z now refers to a new pin, the old pin will still exist in the background.
+The code above is equivalent to `z = x1 + x2 + x3 + x4`.

 #### Objectives